 Righteous: Nope.
 I didn’t see anyone for the first six days of my hike, but I was out there before even some of the roads were open.
 After that, I could probably count on one hand the number of times that I went more than 18 hours without seeing someone else.
 I hiked with a group of between two and six other people for just about half the trail.
 When I wanted to walk alone, it was very easy to do.
 Most nights before I hooked up with my trail family I camped alone.

-Smurf: I’d say I probably had a dozen days total where I hiked completely on my own.
+Smurf: I’d say I probably had a dozen days total when I hiked completely on my own.
 You always are around people, and for three-quarters of the trail I hiked and camped with other SOBOs.